 **Award Range:** $299-$2,908/semester

 Pell Grant is a federal program for undergraduate students who have not yet earned their first bachelor’s degree.
-The data you provide on your Free Application for Federal Student Aid (FAFSA) produces an EFC, or Expected Family Contribution, which is used in determining your Pell Grant eligibility.
+The data provided on the Free Application for Federal Student Aid (FAFSA) produces an EFC, or Expected Family Contribution, which is used in determining Pell Grant eligibility.

 12+ Credit Hours (full-time)

 9-11 Credit Hours (3/4 time)

 75% of Pell Award

 - A student must maintain enrollment and attendance during the semester in order to maintain eligibility for Federal Pell Grant funds.
 Dropping classes (or simply not attending class anymore) before the Financial Aid Census Date usually results in the student owing back the Pell Grant funds associated with that class.

 - If the FAFSA is received by Sandburg after the close of a semester and the student attended the current award year, retroactive reimbursement is calculated based on the number of credit hours successfully completed with an earned grade of “A, B, C, D, or P”.
 In addition, if the student is selected for verification, all required documents must be on file and the student must meet all other eligibility criteria to receive a retroactive award.
 The last possible day a valid FAFSA may be received for the year is the last day of the Spring/Summer term, or the last date of attendance for the award year, whichever is earlier.

 - Students may only receive one scheduled Pell Grant award per award year.
 If a student is enrolled full-time (12 or more credit hours) during both the Fall and Spring semesters, they will NOT be eligible to receive Pell Grant during Summer.
 Students enrolled less than full-time during Fall or Spring semesters, may have remaining Pell Grant eligibility for Summer.